 Student Activities and Organizations awards presented

-WEST LAFAYETTE, Ind. - The annual Student Activities and Organization awards were presented April 19 in the Purdue Memorial Union South Ballroom.
-More than 100 nominations were received for the awards, which are given to outstanding students, student organizations and organization advisers.
+WEST LAFAYETTE, Ind. - The annual Student Activities and Organizations awards were given out on April 21 in the Purdue Memorial Union South Ballroom.
+More than 100 nominations were received for awards that are presented to outstanding students, student organizations and organization advisers.

-The Outstanding Adviser of the Year is awarded to the student organization adviser who serves as a role model to students and has a strong belief in the organization they represent.
-This adviser shows his or her willingness to commit sufficient time to the organization and promotes students' personal growth by involving them in the organization's decision-making process.
+The Outstanding Adviser of the Year is awarded to the student organization adviser who serves as a role model to students and has a strong belief in the organization that they represent.
+This adviser shows a willingness to commit sufficient time to the organization and promotes students' personal growth by involving them in the organization's decision-making process.
 This year's recipient, Debbie Anderson, was honored at a Thursday (April 28) luncheon along with other student organization advisers.
-Other advisers nominated for the award were Angelica Duran, Rosemary Ricci, Kate Mane, Beth Holloway, Mark A. Diekman, Brandi Farrer, Jesse Raney, the Rev. Patrick Baikauskas and Kimber Nicoletti.
+Other advisers nominated for the award were Stacey Dunderman, Mark Diekman, Kirk Arndt, John Pomery, Renee Roames, Kate Mane, Brandi Farrer, Beth Holloway, Jon C. Teaford and Susan Huffman.

 The Linda Hurd Ewing Memorial Scholarship is dedicated to a student who best exemplifies the characteristics and qualities of scholarship, leadership, integrity and the ability to communicate to all ages.
-This year's recipients were Tara Driscoll, Kathy Heath, Lauren Kennedy, Molly Longest, Christopher Marks and Ogbeifun Uhunnoma.
+This year's recipients were Lara Schlitter and Paul Branham..

-The Peggy Sullivan Achievement Award honors and celebrates the accomplishments and contributions of Peggy Sullivan, Span Plan's third director.
-She provided 30 years of dedicated service to traditional, as well as nontraditional students, at Purdue University from 1962-2002.
-The recipients were Heidi Branham, Paul Branham, Melissa Gokmogol and Wesley Homoya.
+The Peggy Sullivan Achievement Award honors and celebrates the accomplishments and contributions of Span Plan's third director.
+Peggy Sullivan provided 30 years of service to traditional and nontraditional students at Purdue from 1962 to 2002.
+Award recipients were Megan Barnes, Wesley Homoya and Daye Phillippo.

 The Office of the Dean of Students Nontraditional Student Scholarship is awarded to full- or part-time, beginning or continuing adult nontraditional students who have a cumulative grade index of 2.0 or above, clear academic and career goals, and evidence of good character and persistence.
-Recipients were Heidi Branham, Paul Branham, Melissa Gokmogol, Wesley Homoya and Linda Jones.
+The 2011 recipients were Megan Barnes, Vijitha V. Obeyesekera and Daye Phillippo.

 The Charles O. McGaughey Leadership Awards were established by McGaughey, a 1939 Purdue graduate, to honor undergraduate students who show leadership abilities and appreciation for basic American values.
-The recipients, who each will receive a $3,375 scholarship, were Brad Barnet, Amanda Beering, Laura Donaldson, Tara Driscoll, Frank Freeman, Bradley Krites, Cherrie Lemon, Maria Lunik, Stuart Shippee and Tyler Teykl.
+Each recipient will receive a $3,375 scholarship.
+The 2011 recipients were David Andrews, Keith Hansen and Jamie Steiner.

-The Community Engagement & Involvement Award is presented to the student organization that provides outstanding service to other people or a place.
+The Community Engagement & Involvement Award is presented to the student organization that provided outstanding service to other people or a place.
 The event can be a large, one-time activity or a series of smaller projects that meet community needs.
-This year's recipient was Purdue Circle K.
+This year's recipient was Hilltop Council.

 The Boilermaker Pride Award, presented this year to the Women's Volleyball Club, honors a student organization for outstanding participation in a tournament competition.
-The organization must display outstanding sportsmanship, compete against a Big Ten opponent, and have active participation by all members in most competitions.
+Award recipients must display outstanding sportsmanship, compete against a Big Ten opponent and have active participation by all members in most competitions.

-The Excellence Award is a "lifetime achievement award" to honor a student organization that demonstrates outstanding continuous programs, leadership and service.
+The Excellence Award is a "lifetime achievement award" for student organizations that demonstrate outstanding continuous programs, leadership and service.
 This year's recipient was the Purdue Chinese Student & Scholar Association.
 The group has worked to organize cultural events, offer service to the local and Purdue communities, and develop its members.
 Founded in 1991 as a nonpolitical and nonprofit organization, the group represents more than 2,200 students, faculty, staff and community members.

-Nominations for all of these awards are taken throughout the year and are reviewed by a committee of students and faculty.
-Award winners receive plaques for their organization and have their names inscribed on perpetual plaques on campus.
+Nominations for all of these awards are taken throughout the course of the year and are reviewed by a committee of students and faculty.
+Award winners receive plaques for their organization and have their organization names inscribed on perpetual plaques on campus.